-It is, in fact, something of a mystery as to the exact origins of the Venetian blinds that you see hanging in many windows as your stroll down your local street, but the general consensus is that they actually originated in Persia.
+It is, in fact, something of a mystery as to the exact origins of the Venetian blinds that you see hanging in many windows as you stroll down your local street, but the general consensus is that they actually originated in Persia.
 Whilst not a million miles from Italy, Persia is commonly regarded as the area in and around modern-day Iran.

 There is also the distinct possibility that the very first Venetian blind was made in Egypt as it’s well-documented that the Egyptians had been using similar, slatted blinds for centuries.
 The Ancient Egyptians made them from reeds whilst in China, strips of bamboo were a common alternative.

-Anyway, as Venice merchants were prolific traders and always on the hunt for elaborate fabrics and scarce spices, it's assumed that their frequent interactions with other traders in the Far-East brought them into contact with this new-fangled way of covering windows.
+Anyway, as Venice merchants were prolific traders and always on the hunt for elaborate fabrics and scarce spices, it’s assumed that their frequent interactions with other traders in the Far East brought them into contact with this new-fangled way of covering windows.
 So of course, they traded their wares, took the new blinds home with them, and the rest, as they say, is history.

 The French Connection

-Paris, being the fashionable place it's always been, lapped up these stunning new window coverings and, if you can speak French, you'll be aware that 'Les Persiennes' is still what the French call them today.
-As Venetian blinds were found to be both practical and pleasing to the eye, the new fashion quickly spread like wild fire throughout the rest of Europe as well.
+Paris, being the fashionable place it’s always been, lapped up these stunning new window coverings and, if you can speak French, you’ll be aware that ‘Les Persiennes’ is still what the French call them today.
+As Venetian blinds were found to be both practical and pleasing to the eye, the new fashion quickly spread like wildfire throughout the rest of Europe as well.

 Whilst the location of the first true Venetian blinds is still shrouded in mystery, we do know that later examples were relatively common around the 1760s, often comprising of wooden slats attached to ribbons made from cloth.

-Popular use across the pond
+Popular use of Venetians across the pond

-St. Peter's Church in Philadelphia USA is claimed to have made use of Venetian blinds to cover its windows as early as 1761 and the world famous General Electric Building (formerly the RCA Building) in New York did indeed use them after it opened in the 1930s.
+St. Peter’s Church in Philadelphia USA is claimed to have made use of Venetian blinds to cover its windows as early as 1761 and the world-famous General Electric Building (formerly the RCA Building) in New York did indeed use them after it opened in the 1930s.

-A Quantum Leap in Venetian Blind Design
+Invention – A Quantum Leap in Venetian Blind Design

 Aside from a few tweaks and early patent applications to improve design and functionality, Venetian blinds remained largely unchanged for quite some time until a patent was taken out by John Hampson in 1841.